convissor/login-security-solution/readme.txt

 and worst of all, you've inadvertently helped infect the computers of your clients and friends.
 Oh, and if the attack involves malware, that malware has probably gotten itself into your computer.

-= Compatability with Other Plugins =

-Some plugins provide similar functionality.
-These overlaps can lead to conflicts during program execution.
-Please read the FAQ!

 == Installation ==